 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

 Right away, I knew I had to order it and try it out for all you fine folks in the Garage Gym Review community.
 I love the core engagement you get when using the lean mode on this exercise bike.
-It’s such a unique and fun feature that separates the VeloCore from other exercise bikes.
+It’s such a unique and fun feature that separates the VeloCore from some of the best exercise bikes on the market.

 Bowflex VeloCore